by Chelle Wyatt

 A few years later I started attending hearing loss conventions and WOW!
 Here was another world created just for those with hearing loss, an ultimate place to learn and socialize without fear.
 There were loops and captions in every workshop making it easy to be there.
 I had tons of energy leftover to hang out with new friends.

 The HLAA convention in Rhode Island had a workshop called Hard of Hearing and Exceptional: Landing the Job and Achieving Career Success led by Malik El-Amin.
 I remember him telling us to be in control of our hearing loss, don’t let our hearing loss control us.
 Control my hearing loss?
 My hearing loss ruled my world.
 How would I ever own it?
 Even though I couldn’t grasp the concept at the time, those words continued to bounce around in my head.

 I continued with my hearing loss groups.
+Life began to change for the better.
 I achieved a small victory in getting captions at a workshop.
-I became a hard of hearing assistant at the Deaf and Hard of Hearing center teaching hearing loss classes to others.
-I attend workshops on advocacy and go to the state capitol to show support at a legislative level.
-I also got back into doing hair out of the salon this time by going to home bound people’s houses.
+Then, I became a hard of hearing assistant at the Deaf and Hard of Hearing center teaching hearing loss classes to others.
+I attended workshops on advocacy and went to the state capitol to show support at a legislative level.
+Also, I got back into doing hair but out of the salon this time.
+I started going to home bound people’s houses.
 Even if some of those things put me out of my comfort zone, I pushed myself forward.